junxit/us-congress-bills-114/metadata.md

 - 2015-04-23 — Resolution agreed to in Senate without amendment by Unanimous Consent.
 - 2015-04-23 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S2417)
 - 2015-04-23 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S2417)
+- 2015-04-27 — Message on Senate action sent to the House.
+- 2015-04-27 — Received in the House.
+- 2015-04-27 — Referred to the House Committee on House Administration.